Tufts Student Must Be Freed After ICE Detained Her For Pro-Palestine Op-Ed, Judge Rules

 "She has been imprisoned all these days for simply writing an op-ed that called for human rights and dignity for the people in Palestine," said attorney Mahsa Khanbabai.
 "When did speaking up against oppression become a crime?
 When did speaking up against genocide become something to be imprisoned for?"

-Öztürk's case is part of a wave of student visa revocations by the Trump administration targeting international students, especially those engaged in pro-Palestinian activism.
+Öztürk's case is part of a wave of student visa revocations by the Trump administration, especially targeting international students involved in pro-Palestinian activism.

 Days before Öztürk's detainment, Columbia University graduate student Mahmoud Khalil was also arrested.
 The green card holder faces possible deportation after he was a vocal participant in campus protests supporting Palestine.